Ken-Eddy20/AI-Fitness-Lead-Magnet/README.md

 ## Overview

-This is an AI-driven lead magnet tool designed for online fitness coaches and gyms to attract and convert potential clients.
+This is an AI-driven lead magnet tool built in v0.dev designed for online fitness coaches and gyms to attract and convert potential clients.
 It guides users through a personalized fitness assessment, collecting key details like weight, goal weight, training preferences, equipment access, and diet and then generates a tailored workout and meal plan which can be downloaded as a pdf.

 It also includes an optional subscription CTA for users to connect with the coach’s platform or services.